Skip to main content

 Open

-As of December 2023, CDC has taken steps to address this recommendation, according to CDC officials.
-For example, CDC officials stated that they created an automated system for checking the quality of data entered into QARS allowing CDC staff to monitor critical data entered into the system.
+As of August 2024, CDC has taken steps to address this recommendation, according to CDC officials.
+For example, CDC officials stated that they created an automated system for checking the quality of data entered into the new Public Health Activity Report System (PHARS) (formerly known as QARS) allowing CDC staff to monitor critical data entered into the system.
 Using this system, CDC officials reported that they have been able to review over 100,000 records and address more than 2,000 data entry errors.
-In addition, CDC officials told us that they have created an online repository of training and onboarding resources related to data quality and are working to update the QARS operations manual.
-GAO has requested documentation to corroborate these actions and will continue to monitor CDC's efforts to implement this recommendation.
+In addition, CDC officials told us that they have created an online repository of training and onboarding resources related to data quality and that new users are required to affirm they have taken the trainings prior to being allowed access to PHARS.
+According to CDC officials, once the new PHARS interface is complete, CDC plans to update the PHARS operations manual.
+We will continue to monitor CDC's efforts to implement this recommendation.

 Scientific Integrity: HHS Agencies Need to Develop Procedures and Train Staff on Reporting and Addressing Political Interference